 SCAD students create first virtual reality musical short

-"Say It With Music" to premiere October 25-27 at Savannah Film Festival
+"Say It With Music" premiered at the 2016 Savannah Film Festival

-SAVANNAH, Georgia — The Savannah College of Art and Design (SCAD) has announced the debut of the first virtual reality (VR) musical at this year's Savannah Film Festival.
-The short film, "Say it With Music," was created entirely by SCAD students and is the first musical treatment produced for a virtual reality experience.
+SAVANNAH, Georgia — The Savannah College of Art and Design (SCAD) debuted the first virtual reality (VR) musical at the 2016 Savannah Film Festival.
+The short film, "Say It With Music", was created entirely by SCAD students and is the first musical produced as a virtual reality experience.

 "What can I say?
-Innovation is in our DNA!
-'Say It With Music' is a cinematic marvel and a true collaborative feat," said SCAD President and Founder Paula Wallace.
-"Its debut at the 19th annual Savannah Film Festival continues SCAD's long tradition of surprising the world of cinema and advancing the frontiers of film."
+Innovation is in our DNA.
+"Say It With Music" is a cinematic marvel and a truly collaborative feat," said SCAD President and Founder Paula Wallace.
+"Its world debut at the 19th annual Savannah Film Festival continues the long SCAD tradition of surprising the world of cinema and advancing the frontiers of film."

-The CLC exists to connect students directly with industry professionals to solve creative challenges and deliver design concepts for global brands.
-Through the CLC, SCAD students have developed advertising campaigns, user experiences, and prototype plans for industry leading companies, including NASA, Disney, BMW, Google and Coca-Cola.
-Many students who work on CLC projects are hired upon graduation.
+The CLC enables students to work directly with industry professionals to solve creative challenges and deliver design concepts for global brands.
+Through the CLC, students have developed advertising campaigns, user experiences, and new products for the world's finest and most successful organizations and companies, including BMW, The Coca-Cola Company, Disney, Google and NASA.
+Many students who work on CLC projects are hired by industry partners upon graduation.

-"Say it with Music" is the first virtual reality project developed entirely by a university in an immersive media lab environment.
-SCAD was also among the first universities to pioneer an immersive VR tour experience utilizing Google Cardboard goggles.
+Shot on campus by SCAD students, "Say It With Music" is the first VR project developed and owned entirely by the university.
+SCAD was among the first universities to pioneer VR technology, connecting students to an immersive virtual tour experience utilizing Google Cardboard.

 For more information on "Say It With Music" visit scad.edu/music.